 - reduce time spent correlating provider signals with infra changes

-- turn Google Postmaster Tools data into a repeatable operating workflow
+- turn Google Postmaster Tools data into a repeatable operating workflow instead of a manual dashboard ritual

-What to watch beyond Google Postmaster Tools
+What to watch alongside Google Postmaster Tools

 Google Postmaster Tools is often the first thing teams check, but it is rarely enough on its own.
 Reputation drift usually shows up alongside domain-auth changes, content-quality issues, or sender-policy mistakes elsewhere in the workflow.